 Local outdoor clubs can be great way to meet like-minded people, get involved in trips and develop your skills alongside more experienced members.
 Joining a club may feel a little daunting at first, especially if you’ve never been involved with one before or you have little experience of the activity, but you’ll find most are very welcoming of new members.
-Some clubs will even run courses or trips throughout the year that are specifically aimed at beginners or new members.
+Many clubs will even run courses or trips throughout the year that are specifically aimed at beginners or new members.

 This list is by no means complete, but it hopefully includes most of the bigger outdoor clubs in the Oxfordshire and West Berkshire area.
 I’ve included a number of university clubs as they can often be amongst the largest and most active clubs in the area.
 You’ll need to check with them directly if you need to be affiliated with the university to join but they can be very welcoming of non-student members, especially if you have a reasonable level of experience.